G-Research/ProjectLinter/CONTRIBUTING.md

 ### Issues

-Please report issues in the [Issues](https://github.com/G-Research/ProjectLinter/issues) section.
+Please report issues in the [Issues](https://github.com/G-Research/ProjectLinter/issues) section, using the bug report template.

 If you find a bug or a potential issue:

 - Check the [Issues](https://github.com/G-Research/ProjectLinter/issues) to see if it has already been reported

-- If it has not been reported, create a new issue
+- If it has not been reported, create a new issue, using the bug report template

 - Please provide:
   - A clear and descriptive title
   - A detailed description of the problem